Hurwa134/OpenFrameworks/assignment3/README.md

 In setup() set your framerate to 60 fps

-Show each drawing for 2 seconds in a slideshow using ofGetFrameNum and the c++ modulo operator
+Show each drawing for 2 seconds in a slideshow using ofGetFrameNum and the c++ modulo

-Include a static and animated screenshot in your .md for all projects from here on.

 Submit the url of the github directory to canvas